jasongonzales23/RSET/README.md

 # Really Simple Event Tracker

 ## Get Started

 - Download the codez
 - Install deps w/ `pnpm i` (if you're not using pnpm I accept your apology)

 ## Use the API

+There's a postman collection in the repo, but a short description of the API follows.

-Endpoints and post bodies (as applicable)
+Endpoints and post bodies (as applicable):

 http://localhost:4300/track-view

 ```
 {
         "user_id": 99,